 Replacement of any control line is best accomplished during a cold inflation of the envelope.
+This applies to deflation system control lines and rotation vent control lines.

-- i) The length of the new control line should be matched to the line it is replacing either by measurement or direct comparison. - ii) Where possible, follow the existing control line through the system, feeding the new line through pulleys etc. as required. - iii) Termination knots are as per the standard knots in section 2.1.2, follow the example of the line you are replacing. - iv) Carry out a full inflation and control line check prior to flight to ensure that control lines are not crossed, function as required and are the correct length.
+- i) The length of the new control line should be matched to the line it is replacing either by measurement or direct comparison. - ii) The new line must never be shorter than the original line. - iii) Tie the new control line to the end of the old control line and follow the existing control line through the system.
+Until and re-tie the ends when feeding the new line through pulleys. - iv) Termination knots are as per the standard knots in section 2.1.2, follow the example of the line you are replacing. - v) Refer to section 2.14 for control line checks prior to flight.